 Quimby’s complete article can be read Howard Kroplick’s VanderbiltCupRaces.com.

 May 1911.
-Harriet Quimby convinced her editor at Leslie’s to pay for her flight lessons.
+Quimby convinced her editor at Leslie’s to pay for her flight lessons.
 In exchange, she would write first-person accounts of her experiences.
 Again, she set new goals for herself.
-Quimby dreamed of being on the leading edge of aviation, setting records in front of crowds.
+She dreamed of being on the leading edge of aviation, setting records in front of crowds.

 -August 2, 1911.
 She was the first American woman to be awarded her pilot’s license #37 from Aero Club of America, part of the International Aeronautic Federation which granted international pilot’s licenses.
 She earned it after 33 lessons over four months.
-Her friend, Matilde Moisant, earned her license shortly after Quimby.
+A short time later her friend, Matilde Moisant, earned her license.

-Harriet Quimby, like Nellie Bly, had a great sense of self-promotion.
+Like Nellie Bly, she had a great sense of self-promotion.
 Both understood the value of a recognizable costume.
-Bly’s was her famous travelling coat she wore around the world, carrying her one satchel.
-Harriet Quimby’s was a unique purple satin flight costume.
+Bly’s was her famous traveling coat she wore around the world, carrying her one satchel.
+Quimby’s was a unique purple satin flight costume.
 While women rarely wore trousers in her time, she did and she tucked them into her high-laced boots to accent her figure.
 She wore a purple satin blouse with a hood and antique jewelry.
 She was dubbed by the press, “Dresden China Aviatrix” and the “China Doll.’

 -1911.
-Harriet Quimby wrote several scripts for short silent films produced by the Biograph Company.
+She wrote several scripts for short silent films produced by the Biograph Company.
 D.W.
 Griffith, a friend from her days in San Francisco Theater directed them.

 -1912.
 The Vin Fiz Company, a division of Armour Meat Packing Plant of Chicago, recruited Harriet Quimby as their spokesperson for a new grape soda, The Vin Fiz ads featured Quimby’s distinctive purple aviatrix costume.